 Patients of all ages and skin types may be excellent candidates for dermabrasion, however, darker complexions may be more likely to experience blotching or discoloration after treatment.
 Those with sensitive skin may experience rashes, blisters or cold sores.
 Patients with freckles may experience an alteration or loss of freckles in specific areas.
 Those with active acne, cold sores or sunburn may have to wait until their skin has returned to a normal state prior to the dermabrasion procedure.

-Following dermabrasion, the skin will be red, swollen and tight.
+Following Dermabrasion Northern VA patients may experience some redness, swelling and tightness.
 There may be some tingling and itching that can be controlled through prescriptions.
 Swelling will go down in a few days, and scabs will form over the treated areas.
 As the new skin grows in, itching may be a concern.
 After two weeks, normal activities may be resumed, though intense exercise should be avoided for four to six weeks to protect the new skin.
 In addition, the skin must be protected from sun for up to six months.